 Get out your pie tins because today we are making quiche.
 Quiche is so easy to make I am always surprised to hear people are too intimidated to try it.
-I think it’s the French…people think if something has a French name it’s hard to make, but nothing could be further from the truth.
-What is true about French food is that it is rich and creamy!
+Making quiche is as simple as whisking together eggs, cream, veggies, and pouring in a pie tin!
+And there are so many options with quiche, even with the crust.
 I am going to give you four choices for the crust in the recipe, a traditional pie crust, a gluten free choice, a grain free choice and a crustless version.

 Working in the vegetables…spinach, kale and shallots…